Lease audit

-The Process
+Process

 There are only a few books that talk about this subject.
 Articles are also limited.

 Documents such as invoices, statements, amendment to lease and other correspondence from the landlord, as well as data from other sources will be audited to determine whether charges assessed by the landlord under a tenant’s lease have been proper.

 Actual measurement of the tenant’s space and the total space in the property may be required while architectural drawings and surveys will be studied in order to find out the actual rental space of the tenant and the total rental space of the building.
 This will directly affect the tenant’s shares on the additional rental payments.

 The lease will also be studied and interpreted in order to find out all the rights and obligations (such as exclusive right and the method to calculate percentage rent) associated with it, then the lease auditor will find out and advise the client if those obligations have been properly met and rights have never been lost.

 Typically, lease auditors will look closely at items like base rent, percentage rent, proportion on additional rent, real estate taxes, repair and maintenance, exclusive right etc.

-Lease Auditor
+Lease auditor

 Lease audit involves different kind of proficiency: audit, law and real estate.
 Lease auditors need to have in-depth knowledge in general ledgers; assets and liabilities; realty tax assessment, real estate laws, leasing practice and more.
 Lease auditors are also expected to have excellent lease interpretation skills; analytical skills; research skills; communication skills and negotiation skills.

-In the past, when lease audit was a new term, lease auditors were traditionally lawyers, accountants and leasing managers who wanted to develop their career path on lease audit.
+"In the past, when lease audit was a new term, lease auditors were traditionally lawyers, accountants and leasing managers who wanted to develop their career path on lease audit.
 Nowadays, lease audit is a very distinctive profession and its expertise is so special that it goes beyond the scope of each of those professions.
 One has to combine the knowledge of legal, leasing and auditing together in order to become a competent lease auditor.
-Broad leasing knowledge is needed to perform a professional lease audit and the lease auditors have to be professionally trained for years.
+Broad leasing knowledge is needed to perform a professional lease audit and the lease auditors have to be professionally trained for years".

 Regardless of the original professions, all lease auditors have to be trained in all the accounting, legal and real estate fields.
 Lease auditors are sensitive to figures and lease provisions, so that they can easily find out the “red flag” in the lease and locate the problems.